 A Guide for Schedule 1, Part 1, s2 Exemptions for Marquees (in the 'related documents' section at the top of this page) provides code compliance considerations and calculation information for customers wishing to apply for marquee/tent exemptions.
 This guide needs to be filled in and supplied to Council in order for the project to be considered for exemption.

 Council has a general policy to exempt the construction of a farm building in the rural environment from requiring Building Consent, provided it meets the criteria listed in the exemption application form (available from the 'related documents' section at the top of this page).

-To lodge your exemption application, please call Council and make an appointment with the duty building officer; phone 871 5000.
+Prior to lodging your exemption application, please call Council and make an appointment with the duty building officer; phone 871 5000.
 At that appointment you will need to pay the non-refundable fee, see the Fees and Charges page.

 If Council is satisfied that your proposal can be exempted you will receive written confirmation of this and the information will be added to the property file.
 If Council is not satisfied then you will need to apply for a Building Consent before carrying out the work.